Liver cancer is the 18th most common cancer in the UK, accounting for 2% of all new cancer cases (2017).[1-4]

-In females in the UK it is the 20th most common cancer (1% of all new female cancer cases).
-In males in the UK, liver cancer is the 15th most common cancer (2% of all new male cancer cases).
+In females in the UK, liver cancer is the 20th most common cancer (1% of all new female cancer cases).
+In males in the UK, it is the 15th most common cancer (2% of all new male cancer cases).

 34% of liver cancer cases in the UK are in females, and 66% are in males.